Seismic Data Interpolation via Denoising Diffusion Implicit Models with Coherence-corrected Resampling

 Seismic data interpolation has been extensively investigated over the past decades.
 Initially developed traditional methods often rely on the assumption of global or local linear events to convert the problem into an autoregressive framework \cite{liu2011seismic}.
 Especially, prediction-filter-based methods, combined with the $t\text{-}x$ and $f\text{-}x$ regularization \cite{li2017multidimensional}, \cite{chen20215d}, occupy the research mainstream in this direction.
-Besides, wave-equation-based methods are able to extrapolate and interpolate wave field \cite{fomel2003seismic}, whereas they require additional information, e.g., wave velocity.
-Two successful categories of model-driven methods involve different constraints to recover seismic data.
-The first category is the sparsity-based method, which introduces various sparse transforms and sampling functions to interpolate missing data \cite{zwartjes2007fourier, herrmann2008non, gan2015dealiased}.
-Among these methods, those derived from the projection onto convex sets \cite{Ray2006, gao2010irregular, wang2014dreamlet} have received more attention due to their relatively high performance.
-The second category applies the low-rank constraint model to recover data, e.g., using singular value decomposition on block Hankel matrix \cite{oropeza2011simultaneous, ma2013three, chen2019five}.
-While the traditional methods and model-driven methods are capable of achieving interpolation from a theoretical perspective, issues such as manual parameter selection and enormous computation cost cannot be ignored, particularly for massive and high-dimensional field seismic data with advancements in collection technology and efficiency.
+Wave-equation-based methods can extrapolate and interpolate wave field \cite{fomel2003seismic}, whereas they require additional information, e.g., wave velocity.
+Sparsity-based methods introduce various sparse transforms and sampling functions to interpolate missing data \cite{zwartjes2007fourier, herrmann2008non, gan2015dealiased, Ray2006, gao2010irregular, wang2014dreamlet}.
+The low-rank constraint models recover incomplete data by using singular value decomposition on block Hankel matrix \cite{oropeza2011simultaneous, ma2013three, chen2019five}.
+Traditional and model-driven methods theoretically support interpolation and are widely used in industry.
+However, drawbacks such as manual parameter selection and high computational costs are significant, particularly for large, high-dimensional seismic data collected through advanced technologies.